icon5730/AD_Enum/README.md

 3. Exploitation:
 - Basic - Nmap scans the network with its Vulnerability Scanning script.
 - Intermediate - Executes a Password Spray attack on the Domain Controller based on a user-given password list.
-- Advanced - Extracts and attempts to crack the Domain Controller's password hashes with a user-given password list.
+- Advanced - Extracts and attempts to crack the Domain Controller's password hashes with a user-given password list (keep in mind: this exploitation method will delete your john.pot file for password display and documnetation.
+Make sure you back it up before use in order to avoid losing previously cracked passwords).

 All of the generated output is converted into IP-marked PDF files for convenience.